escrin/escrin/ssss/deploy/aws/README.md

 aws s3 ls s3://<your-globally-unique-bucket-name>
 ```

-## How to remove, patch or otherwise deal with, previously installed resources
+## How to remove, patch, or otherwise deal with previously installed resources

 To upgrade the infrastructure, pull the latest terraform modules and run `terraform apply` in the
 main directory (the `tf_state` will likely never need to change).